jaysonmulwa/Go-Tour/README.md

 # Go-Tour
-A Collection of key concepts in Go lang.
+A collection of key concepts in Go lang.